thomasWeise/databases/README.md

 We here provide all the resources of this course.

 The goal of the course and book is to teach undergraduate and graduate students the topic of databases.
+Our focus is a practice-oriented approach to the topic.
+This means that each concept that we introduce or discuss is always accompanied by a rich set of examples.
+In the course we will use many tools, ranging from

+- the [PostgreSQL](https://www.postgresql.org) database management system, over
+- [yED](https://yed.yworks.com), a graph editor that can be used for conceptual modeling,
+- [LibreOffice Base](https://www.libreoffice.org), which can be used as convenient front end for creating forms and reports for data in a database,
+- [Python](https://thomasweise.github.io/programmingWithPython), a programming language which offers the [Psycopg](https://www.psycopg.org) module to connect to PostgreSQL, to the
+- [pgModeler](https://pgmodeler.io), a tool with which we can conveniently design logical PostgreSQL database schemas.

+After completing the course, you should be able to productively work with databases, at least at a beginner level.
+You should be able to realize simple database-based applications.
+And you should be able to navigate the huge ecosystem of different database management systems, tools, and paradigms in this field in order to pick the right tool for the right problem.

 This is work in progress, as I just began writing this book.

 ## 2. Resources